 For the financing and refinancing of the acquisition and/or development of real property, lenders are commonly granted security interests over the property.
 Such security interests are considered as providing the highest protection.
-They can consist of either a lender's lien or, more frequently, a mortgage as referred to in section 3.1 above.
+They can consist of either a lender's legal mortgage or, more frequently, a mortgage as referred to in section 3.2 above.

-A lender's lien (privilège de prêteur de deniers) has a more restricted scope than a mortgage, as it can only secure the reimbursement of sums due under a loan used, in whole or in part, to finance the acquisition of real estate assets.
+A lender's legal mortgage (Hypothèque légale de prêteur de deniers - PPD) has a more restricted scope than a mortgage, as it can only secure the reimbursement of sums due under a loan used, in whole or in part, to finance the acquisition of real estate assets.
 Money used for other purposes, such as the financing of capex works, is not covered.
-The lenders' lien must be registered within two months of the execution of the loan, otherwise it becomes a mortgage ranked as from the registration.
+The lender's legal mortgage must be registered and will rank as from the registration.

-However, a lender's lien carries a financial advantage for lenders.
+However, a lender's legal mortgage carries a financial advantage for lenders.
 Unlike a mortgage, it is exempt from land publicity tax (see section 8.5 below).